India’s Banking Credit – Trends & Challenges | India Infoline

 Food Credit:

 Food credit accounts for only 1% of the total banking credit.
 It includes the credit provided by banks to FCI and other governmental agencies.
-It has experienced a sharp slowdown in 2025.
-At the start of the year, it was as high as 30%.
-However, it has slowed to 16-17% in February Food inflation.
+It has picked up sharply in the first week of March.
+After experiencing a sharp slowdown in February (16-17% YoY), it has picked increased to 34% in the first week of March.

 Non Food Credit:

 Non Food Credit accounts for 99% of the total banking credit.
 It encompasses loans given to services, industries and personal sectors.
-It accelerated in January to 11.4%.
-However, it has decelerated in February to less than 11%.
+It had accelerated in January to 11.4% and decelerated materially in February.
+In the first week of March, it has shown a modest recover as it improved to 11.1%.

 Why is the credit growth decelerating?